Selling your home but not sure how to go about it?

 The buyer will conduct a final walkthrough of your property with their real estate agent several days before closing.

-Signing final documents
+Sign the final documents

-- Valid, government-issued photo ID
+- A valid, government-issued photo ID

 - Banking information, if you’ll have your proceeds wired.

-Prep for closing
+Prepare for closing day

 - Remove all personal property from your home